SergiuPert/babylon-bazaar/README.md

 Babylon Bazaar is an online shop themed around an ancient babylonian bazaar where people/users can buy and sell various items.

-Babylon Bazaar is still in development and currently we just finished the 4th sprint (each sprint has 4 days)
+Babylon Bazaar was finished in 6 sprints (each sprint has 4 days)

 Team members: Pert Sergiu & Radu Brezeanu